Private credit operating infrastructure

 • The executive demo uses the same receivable records as this worksheet.

-Reference architecture target.
+Operating architecture target.

 A privacy-preserving receivables workflow needs shared state between counterparties while keeping sensitive details scoped to the right participants.